 In relation to the first question posed, the CJEU applied its previous decisions to the instant case.
 The CJEU observed that in general a commission contract could not be classified per se as a contract of carriage of goods because its characteristic performance consists in organizing the carriage of goods.
 However, a commission contract could in substance be regarded as contract of carriage of goods taking into account the purpose of the contractual relationship, the actual performance effected and all of the obligations of the party who carries out the characteristic performance.
 In addition, the CJEU held that it is not the parties’ categorisation that makes it a contract for the carriage of goods, rather it was for the court in determining whether a contract is in substance a contract for the carriage of goods within the meaning of Article 4(4) of the Rome Convention, to pay attention to the “contractual stipulations reflecting the economic and commercial reality” of the transaction between the parties.

 In relation to the second question, the CJEU was faced with resolving a question which it did not address in ICF, but was addressed by A.G Bot in his opinion [in ICF].
 The CJEU reached the same conclusion as A.G Bot in holding that where there was no convergence of the required connecting factors under Article 4(4) in relation to a contract of carriage of goods, Article 4(1) was applicable rather than Article 4(2).
 The CJEU however rationalized its decision on the basis that it would not be logical to apply Article 4(2) which is a general presumption to Article 4(4) which is a specific presumption that applies to a contract of carriage of goods.
-The CJEU also supported this position by referring to Article 5 of Rome I which precludes applying the law of the country in which the carrier has its habitual residence to contracts for carriage of goods, and expressly provides that the law of the country of the place of delivery as agreed by the parties is the applicable law.
+The CJEU also supported this position by referring to Article 5 of Rome I which precludes applying the law of the country in which the carrier has its habitual residence to contracts for carriage of goods, where the required convergence of connecting factors does not exist, and expressly provides that the law of the country of the place of delivery as agreed by the parties is the applicable law.

 Choice of Law for Contract of Carriage of Goods: Rome I

 Article 5 of Rome I provides that the law applicable to a contract of carriage of goods shall be the law of the country of habitual residence of the carrier, provided that the place of receipt or the place of delivery or the habitual residence of the consignor is also situated in that country.
 Article 5(1) also has a proviso that states that if those requirements are not met, the law of the country where the place of delivery as agreed by the parties is situated shall apply.
 Article 5(3) of Rome I provides that where it is clear from all the circumstances of the case that the contract, in the absence of a choice of law, is manifestly more closely connected with a country other than that indicated in Article 5(1), the law of that other country shall apply.